 Simple infographic showing common English prefixes with meanings and example words for beginner learners.

-How Do Prefixes Change Word Meaning?
+How Prefixes Change Meaning

 Prefixes change meaning in simple ways: